David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

     - The **validateDir** field can be used to define the plugin sub directory, which is checked to see if it exist before running the task.
     - **taskName** field is used to name the task to call for the associated plugin.
 It can not be used with "taskQue":False
     - **taskQue** field is used to call the plugin without using the Task Queue.
 I.E. "taskQue":False.
 When this field is set to False, the taskName field can NOT be used.
 Instead use taskMode to identify the task to call.
     - **taskMode** field is used in order to run the plugin without using the Task Queue.
-The plugin runs immediatly.
+The plugin runs immediately.
 Be careful not to confuse taskMode with taskName.
 Look in the plugin \*.yml file under the **tasks** section where it defines both the task-name and the task-mode.
 - Task can be scheduled to run monthly, weekly, hourly, and by minutes.
 - The scheduler list uses two types of syntax.
 One is **weekday** based, and the other is **frequency** based.